Story

 Both these conjectures were confirmed for me last May when American Heritage published “D-day: What It Cost,” and letters from readers began pouring in.
 It was perhaps an atypical war story.
 It was not about foxholes or weapons or tactics but about the letters that passed between a soldier and his young wife and about what happened to the mother and child who were left alone when the others who fought and survived came home.
 Little did I suspect that my family’s personal history would capture the attention of so many, and I could never have imagined what would follow.
 I simply hoped to touch a few readers and to thank my parents and others like them for their sacrifice.
 That thanks has been returned to me tenfold.

-I have two daughters, Katy, age twenty-five, and Sara, twenty-seven.
+I have two daughters, Katy, age 25, and Sara, 27.
 Katy strongly resembles her grandfather and wears the engagement ring he gave to his beloved wife, Polly.
-It was Katy who accompanied me to Normandy to participate in the fiftieth anniversary of D-day.
+It was Katy who accompanied me to Normandy to participate in the 50th anniversary of D-day.
 Sara, who was not able to join us, had been to France immediately after graduation from high school in 1985.
 Traveling there a few years ago, she was struck by how warmly she was welcomed and how strongly, after so many intervening years, many of the French people still remembered and remained thankful to the troops of liberation.

 My mother had made her own pilgrimage to Normandy in 1971.
 When the war ended, each family was asked to decide whether it wished its loved one’s remains to be interred in a military cemetery in France or returned to the United States.
-Of the Americans who fell during the Normandy campaign, 9,386 are buried there; about 14,000 others were sent home.
+Of the Americans who fell during the Normandy campaign, 9386 are buried there; about 14,000 others were sent home.
 For many years after she had made the decision to leave my father’s body where it fell, she wondered if she had done the right thing.
 After experiencing the spiritual presence that seems to strike everyone who visits the American cemetery at Colleville-sur-Mer, she no longer had a shred of doubt about her choice.
-At Colleville it is immediately apparent that the crosses do not face the main memorial; they are aligned to the
+At Colleville, it is immediately apparent that the crosses do not face the main memorial; they are aligned to the